the-wawa/fake-roblox-internal/README.md

 This application looks for the Roblox window, waits for it to become visible & changes the window title.
 That's it.
 Why does this exist?
 I felt like it.

 The code includes a small "debug mode"!
-If you rebuild the program with it enabled, the console will not close immediately & provide a little information on what's going on.
+If you rebuild the program with it enabled, the console will not close immediately & provides a little information on what's going on.

 HOW TO USE
 ===